9. There is more than one way to coach the same thing

 When did you realise that your players learned in different ways?

-Have you found that as they developed the methods you see to help them change?
+Have you found that as they developed the methods you use need to change?

 Do you agree that it is how you coach that is more important than what you coach?

-It took me several years before I realised that using exactly the same method to coach did not work with all my players
+It took me several years before I realised that using exactly the same method did not work with all my players

-It should have worked, it didn’t always (well sometimes it did), and I didn’t understand why
+It should have worked, but it didn’t always (well sometimes it did), and I didn’t understand why

 I waited for the longterm improvements to appear